stoplightio/docs/articles/editor/versioning/introduction.md

 # Versioning and Releases

 You can declare Versions and Releases within Stoplight to manage and track changes made to your Project over time.
 You can identify which version you are viewing in the top right of the editor.
 Versions will be marked with a **Branch** icon, and will have a **Solid Upload** icon if it has been released.
-Stoplight uses a numbering system ex. v{MAJOR.MINOR}
+Stoplight uses the numbering system: v{MAJOR.MINOR}

 - Major Version: When large incompatible breaking changes have been made
 - Minor Version: When backwards-compatible functionality have been added

 ### Versions

 Versions are editable snapshots of your current Project.
 When you create a new Project, it will automatically start at version 1.0.
-[More on Versions...](./versions.md)
+[More on Versions...](/platform/versioning/versions)

 ### Releases

-Creating a Release marks a version as ready to publish and takes a time stamped snapshot of a the most recent edit of a version.
-When publishing, all released versions, from when they were released, will be included in your documetation under a dropdown selector.
-[More on Releases...](./releases.md)
+Creating a Release marks a version as ready to publish and takes a time stamped snapshot of the most recent edit of a version.
+When publishing documentation, all released versions will be included in your documetation under a dropdown selector.
+[More on Releases...](/platform/versioning/releases)

-## Best Practices

-Depending on the focus of your project, we recommend following different versioning patterns for the best workflow experience within Stoplight.
-For example, if your project's primary focus is documentation you may want to use a different approach than if the focus is modeling out an API, but feel free to use whatever pattern you feel works best for your team!

 ### Product/API Release Cycle